-Hazing: A Weed in the Garden of Evil by Hank Nuwer, Franklin College Alpha Lambda Delta adviser
+Hazing: A Weed in the Garden of Evil by Hank Nuwer (Revised and updated Feb.
+27, 2020)

-While colleges across the country are finding creative ways to celebrate National Hazing Prevention Week next September, I’ve managed considerable progress on my goal to create a database of every hazing incident reported in the media from colonial days to the present.
-It will be published in my forthcoming book titled “Hazing in American Culture.” begun with a small seed- money grant generously provided by Franklin College.
+While colleges across the country are finding creative ways to celebrate National Hazing Prevention Week next September (2020), I’ve managed considerable progress on my goal to create a database of every hazing incident reported in the media from colonial days to the present.
+It will be published in my forthcoming book titled “Hazing in American Culture.” begun with a small seed- money grant generously provided by Franklin College–thank you, FC.

-Much of that updating came as a result of research performed for my Indiana University Press investigative book, “Hazing: Destroying Young Lives.”
+Much of that updating came as a result of research performed for my Indiana University Press investigative book, “Hazing: Destroying Young Lives” (2018).

-The new database at http://www.hanknuwer.com now shows one death per year in U.S. colleges, secondary and elementary schools from 1959 to 2017.
-Think of 1959.
-Alaska and Hawaii were admitted to the USA Union.
+The new database at https://www.hanknuwer.com now shows one death per year in U.S. colleges, secondary and elementary schools from 1959 to 2019.
+Consider 1959.
+Alaska and Hawaii were admitted to the US Union.
 Frankie Avalon, Elvis Presley and the Isley Brothers rock and rolled.
-NASA boasted its roster of the Mercury Seven.
+NASA revealed its roster of the Mercury Seven astronauts.
 Me?
 I was a student at St. John Gualbert’s Elementary School in western New York State.

 Some years many deaths occurred, not just one.
 Consider this, too: Although there were no U.S. deaths recorded in 1958, there was an annual death from 1954 to 1957.
-Deaths in North America include deaths in Canada and Mexico student groups.
+Hazing and so-called initiation deaths in North America include deaths in Canada and Mexico student groups.

 In addition, I counted a relatively small, though disturbing, number of hazing deaths over the years in Boy Scouts, Masonic organizations, the Knights of Columbus, and the U.S. Armed Forces.
 The story of how Benjamin Franklin in 1737 momentarily tarnished his reputation by failing to stop a dangerous hazing prank is the first incident in this database.